coderiders22/DataAnalystProjects/README.md

 This is free learner content from Uplevel Academy for anyone starting out in data analytics or looking for solid projects to add to a resume.

-## Who this is for
-Anyone learning data analysis who wants to see what a complete, professional-quality project looks like end to end — not just a Jupyter notebook with a few `df.groupby()` calls, but SQL, a real dataset, a documented analysis with actual findings, and a live interactive dashboard.

 ## How every project is built
 All 5 projects share one architecture, so once you understand one, you understand all of them: